Brian Ryks

 He began his career as a noise technician at the Metropolitan Airports Commission in 1986.

 Ryks holds a Bachelor of Arts degree from St. Cloud State University, is a licensed pilot with an instrument rating, and is an Accredited Airport Executive with the American Association of Airport Executives (AAAE).
-Ryks is also a member of the Airports Council International-North America (ACI-NA) World Governing Board, a past member of the ACI-NA U.S. Policy Council, a past member of ACI-NA’s Board of Directors, and a past chair of the ACI-NA Large Hub Airports Committee.
+He is also a member of the Airports Council International-North America (ACI-NA) World Governing Board, a past member of the ACI-NA U.S. Policy Council, a past member of ACI-NA’s Board of Directors, and a past chair of the ACI-NA Large Hub Airports Committee.
 In addition, Ryks is a former board member of AAAE and its Policy Review Committee.
 He holds a professional affiliation with the Great Lakes Chapter of AAAE (GL-AAAE) and is past president of the GL-AAAE.

-On the community front, Ryks is a board member of Meet Minneapolis and the Minneapolis Area Chamber of Commerce.
+On the community front, Ryks is a board member of Bloomington Minnesota Travel and Tourism and the Minneapolis Area Chamber of Commerce.
 He is also on the Executive Committee of the Center for Transportation Studies at the University of Minnesota.
+Ryks is also a former board and executive committee member of Meet Minneapolis.